Fedma123/eth-royalty/README.md

 The *resource*, if not already available in digital form, needs to be converted in digital format, so that the owner is able to compute its hash (for example SHA256).
 The owner sets the *resource* minimum price, he decides the resource name and then he is able to create the smart contract.
 The owner then can publish the smart contract address to let everybody know where to pay for the royalty.
 He may publish the address on social media, on his company website, or expose a QR code in front of the stage.

 Remember that only the resource hash is stored inside the contract, not the resource itself.
-It's the owner responsibility not to loose the original version of the resource that originated the hash.
+It's the owner responsibility not to lose the original version of the resource that originated the hash.
 For example photographers must securely store .RAW files of their photos, as well as musicians the .WAV files of their songs.